Tomás Rivera Center Staff

 Leticia Longoria was born and raised in Kingsville, Texas.
 She obtained her B.S. in Interdisciplinary Studies at Texas A&I University.
 She is currently working on her M. Ed. in Adult Education.
 Before joining The Tomás River Center, Leticia taught for 16 years from elementary, middle and high school.
 In 2009, Leticia joined UTSA as an Outreach Specialist.
 In 2012 she joined the TRC team as the Program Coordinator and Advisor for The Access College and Excel Scholars Program.
 She has always enjoyed helping students in their academic journey and will continue to do so in her new role at the Downtown Tomás Rivera Center.
 Leticia enjoys photography, dancing, hiking and spending time with family and friends.

-Lisa Johns, a native South Texan, earned her B.A. in Psychology from Southwest Texas State University and her M.A. in Psychology from Texas A&M University-Kingsville.
-Prior to coming to the TRC, Lisa’s professional experience included working as a therapist at UTSA Counseling Services and conducting research for the Texas Medication Algorithm Project.
+Lisa Johns, a native South Texan, earned her Bachelor of Arts degree in Psychology from Texas State University-San Marcos, formerly Southwest Texas State University, and her Master of Arts degree in Psychology from Texas A&M University-Kingsville.
+Prior to coming to the TRC, Lisa’s professional experiences included working as a therapist at UTSA Counseling Services and conducting research for the Texas Medication Algorithm Project.
 Since joining the TRC in 2001, Lisa has enjoyed providing services to students and collaborating with staff in a variety of roles.
-Currently, Lisa works with TRC Learning Assistance & Assessment programs and oversees some of the TRC operations such as Reception.
-She is very excited to be a part of the TRC team recognized with the Richard S. Howe Team Award for Excellence in Service to undergraduate students.
-For fun, Lisa enjoys dancing with her husband, playing with her three children, and spending time with friends.
+She graduated from Leadership UTSA with the 2015 cohort and currently leads the TRC Learning Assistance & Assessment Teams.
+She is very excited to be a part of the TRC leadership recognized with the Richard S. Howe Team Award for Excellence in Service to undergraduate students and the President’s Distinguished Diversity Award.
+For fun, Lisa enjoys dancing with her husband, playing with her children, and spending time with friends.

 Rebecca is originally from Flushing, Michigan.
-She received her Bachelors Degree at Oakland University in Pontiac, Michigan, after having spent two years at the University of Michigan.
+She received her Bachelor’s Degree at Oakland University in Rochester, Michigan, after having spent two years at the University of Michigan.
 Her early career was with Aetna Life and Casualty in Grand Rapids, in 1978-1981.
 In 1981, she accepted a promotion/transfer to San Antonio, as a customer service representative for the medical/dental claims department.
-In 1981, she decided to change careers, and became a private school elementary teacher until 1985.
-She began her career at UTSA in 1985 working for Dr. Patricia Graham in the Testing Center.
+In 1985, she decided to change careers, and became a private school elementary teacher until 1990.
+She began her career at UTSA in 1991 working for Dr. Patricia Graham in the Testing Center.
 About a year later, she was transferred to the Learning Assistance Center, which at that time, was just a small office area in the Science Building.
-14 years later, she enjoys her responsibilities with the TRCSS, and is looking forward to contributing to the growth and success of the TRCSS.
+24 years later, she enjoys her responsibilities as an Administrative Analyst.

 Cyndi McCowen moved from the New Jersey shore to San Antonio in 1978 and graduated from Robert E. Lee High School, here in San Antonio.
 After marrying her wonderful husband and having a daughter, Ms. McCowen started college here at UTSA in 1996.
 She earned a Bachelor of Arts in History and Anthropology in 2001 and a Master of Arts in History in 2003.
 Cyndi plans on starting the master´s program in higher Education Administration this summer.
 Ms. McCowen joined TRC in 1997 as an undergraduate Supplemental Instruction Leader for History.
 Cyndi has enjoyed working different positions with the Supplemental Instruction Program over the years and is currently one of the Program Coordinators.
 Ms. McCowen enjoys working with students, faculty and staff connected with the program and beyond.